h2oai/datatable/docs/develop/documentation.rst

         :deletable:

 The ``:src:`` parameter can now accept two function names: the getter and the setter.
-In addition, ``:settable:`` parameter will have the name of the setter value as it will be displayed in the docs.
+In addition, the ``:settable:`` parameter will have the name of the setter value as it will be displayed in the docs.
 Lastly, ``:deletable:`` marks this class property as deletable.